 Regardless of which panels you decide to use, there will always be some energy output loss due to heat.
 However, there are several ways to mitigate the effects of hot temperatures on solar panels.
 A basic technology employed by most panel manufacturers is to use a thermally conductive substrate to house their panels, which helps vent heat away from the glass layers of the module.
 Solar panels are also commonly mounted a few inches above your roof, with airflow space below the actual unit, helping to move heat away from the modules as well.

 Thin film panels are a recent market innovation, and boast a temperature coefficient rating of between a -0.20 and -0.25.
-These panels have a distinct coefficient rating advantage over more traditional monocrystalline and polycrystalline photovoltaic panels, which have a temperature coefficient between -0.45 and -0.50.
+These panels have a distinct coefficient rating advantage over more traditional monocrystalline and polycrystalline photovoltaic panels, which have a temperature coefficient typically between -0.35 and -0.50.
 However, they come with a trade-off – thin-film panels are typically less efficient than their crystalline PV counterparts.

 An important note to keep in mind about temperature coefficients is that if a panel is operating in temperatures lower than 25 °C, the temperature coefficient will actually be positive, and your solar panels will increase in efficiency.
 This means that the best conditions for optimal solar production are cold, sunny days, which in turn means you don’t have to live in a warm climate to benefit from solar power.
 This efficiency gain in cold weather helps to offset losses that occur during the summer months, especially for homeowners living in regions with distinct winter/summer weather cycles.